JUST-PIX3L/DjangoCollegeApp/README.md

 # DjangoCollegeApp

-## Chapter 1 - Django Setup and Basic WebApp
+## Chapter 7 - Improving our Django Views File
-For this first chapter we are going to setup and create our basic Application for this tutorial series.
+For todays chapter we are going to look at a better way we can setup our Django Views file and how to structure this as if we were woring on a larger scale project to help with managing our code

 We will cover the following topics as part of this lesson
+* Creating Django Views Folder
-* Creating Django Project
+* Creating Unique Django Views Files